AM7999/AM7999/README.md

-Hey there, just a random furry who likes to mess around in Lua and is trying to learn C++
+Hey there, just a random furry who likes to mess around in Lua and is trying to re-learn C++

 # Hobbies Include
 - Linux